PantelisTass/PantelisTass.github.io/_teaching/2025-ap-supo.md

 location: "Cambridge, United Kingdom"
 ---

-I supervised five third year undergraduates in the Part II course 'Applied Probability'.
+I supervised six third year undergraduates in the Part II course 'Applied Probability'.
 I had the responsibility of discussing students' submissions to problem sets (can be found <a href = "https://www.dpmms.cam.ac.uk/study/II/AppliedProbability/">here</a>) and more general questions regarding the material.

 <h3>Applied Probability - Course Outline</h3>
     <ul>